lostinkwangya/lostinkwangya/README.md

 grades say F but im still that B

-dm me on insta for fastest response @lostinkwangya
+dm me on insta or discord for fastest response @lostinkwangya